Intel-bigdata/SSM/docs/ssm-deployment-guide.md

   ```

 ###   Ignore Dirs
-SSM will fetch the whole HDFS namespace when it starts by default.
-If you do not care about files under some directories (directories for temporary files for example) then you can configure them in the following way, SSM will completely ignore these files.
-Please note, actions will also not be triggered for these files by rules.
+SSM will fetch the whole HDFS namespace by default when it starts.
+If you do not care about all files under some directory (for example, directory for temporary files), you can make a modification in smart-default.xml as the following shows.
+SSM will completely ignore the corresponding files.
+Please note that SSM action will not be scheduled for file under ignored directory even though they are specified in a rule by user.

   ```xml
    <property>